Staff-Alerts/project/glossary.md

 ### Staff
 A member of Environment Agency staff with contact details on the service.

-### User
-A member of Environment Agency staff with access to the internal application.
-All users of the system have individual user account which gives them access to the parts of the system that they need to use.

 ### Staff Information website
 This is the public website maintained by ICS that provides detailed information on current issues to staff.
-It can be accessed here: <www.environment-agency.gov.uk/bcm>
+It can be accessed here: www.environment-agency.gov.uk/bcm

 ### Staff Information Line
 This is the public telephone IVR maintained by ICS that provides detailed information on current issues to staff.
 It can be accessed by dialling 0800 917 1704

+### User
+A member of Environment Agency staff with access to the internal application.
+All users of the system have individual user account which gives them access to the parts of the system that they need to use.